vboyce/Maze/docs/install.md

 Continue under All Operating Systems.
 ### Mac OS X
 1. Download the files by going to <https://github.com/vboyce/Maze>, clicking the green "Clone or Download" button, and selecting Download Zip.
 Once the zip file downloads, extract the maze_automate folder to the desired location.
-2. Install python3 and pip3 by going to <https://www.python.org/downloads/mac-osx/> and selecting under Stable Releases > (latest Python 3 version) > "Download macOS 64-bit installer" for 64-bit computers or "Download macOS 64-bit/32-bit installer" for 32-bit computers.
+2. Install python3 and pip3 by going to <https://www.python.org/downloads/mac-osx/> and selecting under Stable Releases > 3.7.7 > "Download macOS 64-bit installer" for 64-bit computers or "Download macOS 64-bit/32-bit installer" for 32-bit computers.
 Run the installer and complete the installation.
+(Earlier versions of Python 3 (3.6 etc) may also work, Python 3.8 or newer will not.)
 To check if pip3 is installed on the computer, open command prompt and type the following:
 ```
 pip3 --version